Nash Exchange Trading 130.3% Higher This Week (NEX)

-Nash Exchange (CURRENCY:NEX) traded 5.8% higher against the dollar during the 24 hour period ending at 16:00 PM Eastern on July 29th.
-Nash Exchange has a total market capitalization of $72.56 million and $471,833.00 worth of Nash Exchange was traded on exchanges in the last 24 hours.
-One Nash Exchange coin can currently be bought for approximately $2.49 or 0.00004415 BTC on popular exchanges.
-During the last week, Nash Exchange has traded up 130.3% against the dollar.
+Nash Exchange (CURRENCY:NEX) traded 5.8% higher against the U.S. dollar during the 24 hour period ending at 11:00 AM ET on July 31st.
+One Nash Exchange coin can now be bought for about $2.49 or 0.00004415 BTC on cryptocurrency exchanges.
+In the last seven days, Nash Exchange has traded 130.3% higher against the U.S. dollar.
+Nash Exchange has a total market capitalization of $72.56 million and approximately $471,833.00 worth of Nash Exchange was traded on exchanges in the last day.

 Nash Exchange Coin Profile